jimpil/clamda/README.md

 want to allow for parallelism.

-Some rudimentary benchmarking shows set/map being much slower (especially set) than vector/lazy-seq, in both parallel and sequential execution.
+Some rudimentary benchmarking shows set/map being much slower (especially set) than vector, in both parallel and sequential execution.
 That said, it needs to be noted that when considered in isolation, there seems to be great benefit from going parallel (when the numbers grow).
-Vectors are perform respectably in either context, especially when parallelised, (that's why it's done by default for them).
+Vectors perform respectably in either context, especially when parallelised, (that's why it's done by default for them).
 Lazy-seqs can technically be parallelised but there is usually very little (to no) benefit in terms of performance, as they cannot be split cheaply.
 In any case, it will always be